dubzzz/fast-check/documentation/Arbitraries.md

 the higher the depth factor, the higher the chance to build not very deep instances.

 Then size came in 2.22.0 and with it an idea: make it simple for users to configure complex things.
 While depth factor was pretty cool, selecting the right value was not trivial from a user point of view.
-So size has been leverage for both: number of items defined within an iterable structure and depth.
+So size has been leveraged for both: number of items defined within an iterable structure and depth.
 Except very complex and ad-hoc cases, we expect size to be the only kind of configuration used to setup depth factors.

 Depth factor derived from size works exactly the same way as size, it can rely on Relative Size but also Explicit Size.
+By default when not explicitely set it will be defaulted to `=` and will ignore `defaultSizeToMaxWhenMaxSpecified` which has been added for length-based sizes.

 Here is how a size translates into depth factors:
 - `xsmall` — `1`